muziejus/javascripting-english-major/9-dataset.md

 Next, this might seem like a lot of work for just one line of Chaucer!
 And if it were just the one line, I would agree.
-Luckily, it’s possible to load all 18 lines at once as one big JavaScript object, so we can have the whole first 18 lines of the General Prologue appear on our page.
+Luckily, it’s possible to load all 18 lines at once as one big JavaScript `Object`, so we can have the whole first 18 lines of the General Prologue appear on our page.

 **JSON** stands for “JavaScript Object Notation,” and it’s a way to transport complex data using a syntax familiar to JavaScript.
-Concretely, that means that a JSON object is an object that often has an array of other objects inside, which might have arrays or other objects inside them.
+Concretely, that means that a JSON `Object` is an `Object` that often has an array of other `Object`s inside, which might have arrays or other `Object`s inside them.
 We can expand on the data structure we already set for `line1` above, and imagine something like this: